ericuldall/htmele/README.md

 ### More Info

-HTMEle with autmatically determine whether or not to use a full html block or short tag based on the tag string you pass to it.
+HTMEle will autmatically determine whether or not to use a full html block or short tag based on the tag string you pass to it.
-If you want to see a list of which tags are treated as short you can see an array by calling the following method:
+If you want to see a list of which tags are treated as "short" you can see an array by calling the following method:

 ```
 console.log(htmele.getShortTags());